niklasbuschmann/contrast/README.md

 ## MathJax

 Contrast comes preinstalled with a leightweight alternative to MathJax called [KaTeX](https://katex.org/).
 To display equations in a post simply set `mathjax: true` in the article's front matter.
+[Jektex](https://github.com/yagarea/jektex) can be used to pre-render math on the server side.

 ## License